AOSC-Tracking/bigsh0t/README.md

  * **Analysis: Search Radius**: The maximum amount of motion the stabilizer will detect.

  * **Analysis: Offset**: The distance between the track points.

+ * **Analysis: Subpixels**: Use subpixel matching with this many subpixels.
+Use when applying the filter on a lower-resolution preview.

  * **Analysis: Use backwards-facing track points**: If set, six backwards-facing track points will also be used to detect pitch and yaw motion.
 Disable if, for example, you show up holding the camera there.